And we'll get to our callers standing by in just a moment here on our hybrid Open Line Friday.

 You know, I don't know.

-Have you ever known somebody maybe work side by side with them, and you would commiserate about how apparently dumb, ignorant, out of it management seems at your company, and you're uh of like mind with this man or woman that you work side by side with, and then all of a sudden that person gets promoted, and they become a manager.
+And you're of like mind with this man or woman that you work side by side with, and then all of a sudden that person gets promoted, and they become a manager, and they become as ignorant and as dumb as those other managers.

-But there have been plenty of people that you and I have talked to or listened to that seem to make they make tremendous sense, and then they get into those positions and and it it falls apart.
+I'm not sure what happens to these people when they get in these positions, but there have been plenty of people that you and I have talked to or listened to that seem to make tremendous sense, and then they get into those positions and it falls apart.

-Bill, I I just don't know.
+Bill, I just don't know.

 I don't know.

-Donald Luskin can sit here and say, Well, if the jobs aren't in Detroit or in Michigan, you pick up and you move.
+Donald Luskin can sit here and say, well, if the jobs aren't in Detroit or in Michigan, you pick up and you move.

 That's what people have done historically.